github-education-resources/teachers_pet/README.md

 ### Merge all open pull requests

-When running a GitHub workshop, it's nice to be able to merge a bunch of pull requests on a particular repository all at once. `merge_all_prs` will handle this for you.
+When running a GitHub workshop, it's nice to be able to merge a bunch of pull requests on a particular repository all at once. `merge_pull_requests` will handle this for you.

 ## Related projects